Aniket06118/AniketSharma-langsmith-MAT496/README.md

    - You can create threads by adding a UUID as a key–value pair in the metadata using the langsmith_extra field.
    - This approach provides better context and organization for analyzing multi-step LLM interactions.

+     ---

+     ## Module 2
+ 1. **Lesson 1**
+    - Learned that datasets are structured lists of examples used to test and evaluate LLM applications instead of relying on random checks.
+    - Created datasets containing both inputs and outputs, and learned to tag dataset versions for testing across different app versions.
+    - Learned to add new data manually or directly from trace runs.
+    - Understood the role of schema in maintaining consistent data formatting and explored adding AI-generated examples.
+    - Discovered how to split, share, download, or clone datasets for effective collaboration and evaluation